 The switches are simple micro switches which cant be repaired.
 Check with a multimeter, replace if faulty.
 Bending of the rear switch actuator lever is critical

 The majority of parts are specific to the CS.
 The front sensor ring is common with the GS.

 The pressure modulator looks the same as the GS but is a different Part No.

-ABS parts are common between single and dual spark models.
-The GS and Dakar are different modulator Part No's.
-The on/off switch and dash lamp wiring of the GS and Dakar is different and there are likely to be changes in ABS sensitivity.
-The early 2001 models used unbalanced shielded leads to the sensors with later cabling being balanced presumably for improved noise immunity.
+Single & dual spark ABS parts are the same.
+The GS & Dakar are different modulator Part No's.
+The on/off switch & dash lamp wiring of the GS & Dakar is different & ABS sensitivity is likely to be changed.
+00-01 models have unbalanced shielded sensor leads 02+ cabling is balanced, presumably for improved noise immunity.

 The ABS pressure modulator is the ABS8M system and is a completely different unit to the F650GS with